DoctorMcKay/node-steam-user/README.md

 **v3.11.0 or later is required to use `machineName` or `dontRememberMachine`.**

 Logs onto Steam.
-The `CMClient`/`SteamClient` should **not** be already logged on, although as of v3.4.0 it can be connected.
 Omit the `details` object if you wish to login to an anonymous user account.

 ### logOff()